Weather Station Maintenance

 Anemometer/Wind Vane

-For weather stations that use a cup and vane system to measure wind, use this section (if you have a sonic anemometer, you can skip ahead).
+For weather stations that use a cup and vane system to measure wind direction and speed, use this section (if you have a sonic anemometer, you can skip ahead).
 Ensure that the cups spin and the vane moves freely.
 If not, detach these and clean the bearings and area around where the cup and vanes are attached.
 It is okay to use mild soap and warm water for tougher grime.

 Sonic Anemometers

 For sonic anemometers, you must keep the space through the sensor clean.
-Debris, ice, and snow will all cause issues with readings and will need to be cleared.
+Debris, ice, and snow will all cause issues with readings and must be cleared.
 If necessary, clear this debris and use mild soap and warm water to remove tough spots.

 Rain Gauge